seyoun209/CQTL_sQTL/README.md

 ##Workflow

-Clone workflow into working directory
+Clone workflow into the working directory

 ```bash
 git clone git@github.com:seyoun209/CQTL_sQTL.git .
 ```
 ### Differential alternative splicing

-1. Prepare tap-seperated 'samplesheet.txt' file with the names of Rea1 and Read2 gzipped fastq files, and the paths to theses files under the Seqeuncing_Directory column.
+1. Prepare a tap-separated 'samplesheet.txt' file with the names of Rea1 and Read2 gzipped fastq files and the paths to these files under the Seqeuncing_Directory column.
 An example is shown below:

 	| Project   | Cell_Type | Genotype	| Bio_Rep	| Tech_Rep	| Seq_Rep	| Read1 | Read2 | Sequencing_Directory |
 	|---------|-----------|----------|---------|----------|---------|-------------------|-------------------|---------------------------|